ark0015/pygwinc_clone/README.md

   --interactive, -i     open interactive shell when plotting
 ```

 ## detector description files

-`pygwinc` can load detector descriptions in two different format: the
+`pygwinc` can load detector descriptions in different formats: the new
-original MATLAB gwinc .mat format, or the new YAML .yaml format.
+YAML .yaml format, the original MATLAB gwinc .mat format, or even from
-`pygwinc` includes two .yaml detector descriptions:
+a MATLAB .m file.  `pygwinc` includes .yaml detector descriptions for
+various detectors:

     * gwinc/ifo/aLIGO.yaml
+    * gwinc/ifo/A+.yaml
     * gwinc/ifo/Voyager.yaml

+## comparison with MATLAB gwinc

+`pygwinc` includes the ability use MATLAB gwinc directly via the
+MATLAB python interface (see the CLI '--matlab' option above).
+This
+also allows for easy direct comparison between the pygwinc and
+matgwinc noise budgets.

+If you have a local checkout of matgwinc (at e.g. /path/to/gwinc) and
+a local installation of MATLAB and it's python interface (at
+e.g. /opt/matlab/python/lib/python3.6/site-packages) you can run the
+comparison as so:

+        $ GWINCPATH=/path/to/gwinc PYTHONPATH=/opt/matlab/python/lib/python3.6/site-packages python3 -m gwinc.test -p aLIGO

+This will produce a summary page of the various noise spectra that
+differ between matgwinc and pygwinc.